utkarshkoppikar7/stock-trader/README.md

 9. Add price alerts on these stocks to get a notification for breakouts.

 10. These stocks will be valid only for next week, after that create a fresh list.
 11.Keep the same stocks for next week if the price is just below breakout levels.
 12.Work with dedication when the markets are closed.

+### Simpler Understanding

+1. Need to run weekly on weekends
+2. Select the stocks from the NIFTY 500 list which are above the 200 Day moving average.